-- 5.24 The NPPF requires Local Planning Authorities to identify and update annually a supply of specific deliverable sites sufficient to provide five years' worth of housing against their housing requirements with a buffer of 5% to ensure choice and competition or a 20% buffer where there is a record of persistent under delivery.
-Worthing has consistently delivered sufficient new homes to meet the adopted Core Strategy housing targets (200 dwellings / annum) and, for this reason, it has been considered that the 5% buffer was the most appropriate figure to use. - 5.25 The key purpose of the housing trajectory is to assess whether the Council's housing delivery strategy is delivering the required number of homes within appropriate timescales and to maintain a rolling five-year housing land supply. - 5.26 This Draft Housing Implementation Strategy identifies a supply of sites, which are considered deliverable and developable within the five-year timeframe 2020-2025. - 5.27 Monitoring of housing delivery will be reported through the Council's Annual Monitoring Report to be published in December each year (to cover the previous financial year). - 5.28 Appendix 7 sets out the five year housing land supply position for Worthing as at 1 April 2020 applying a 5% buffer to ensure choice and competition.. - 5.29 For comparison the five year housing land supply position against both the target of 246 dwpa as set in the DWLP and one based on the government standard methodology for assessing local housing need which requires delivery of 885 dwellings (capped) also applying a 5% buffer, can be found in the latest Annual Monitoring Report 2020 (published December 2020).
+- 5.31 The NPPF requires Local Planning Authorities to identify and update annually a supply of specific deliverable sites sufficient to provide five years' worth of housing against their housing requirements with a buffer of 5% to ensure choice and competition or a 20% buffer where there is a record of persistent under delivery.
+Worthing had consistently delivered sufficient new homes to meet the adopted Core Strategy housing targets (200 dwellings / annum) and, for this reason, it had been considered that the 5% buffer was the most appropriate figure to use.
+However, with the introduction of the Housing Delivery Test and the Local Authority's failure to deliver against the targets it set the Council is required to add a 20% buffer to the five year housing land supply calculation. - 5.32 The key purpose of the housing trajectory is to assess whether the Council's housing delivery strategy is delivering the required number of homes within appropriate timescales and to maintain a rolling five-year housing land supply. - 5.33 This Housing Implementation Strategy identifies a supply of sites, which are considered deliverable and developable within the five-year timeframe 2020-2025. - 5.34 Monitoring of housing delivery will be reported through the Council's Annual Monitoring Report to be published in December each year (to cover the previous financial year). - 5.35 Appendix 7 sets out the five year housing land supply position for Worthing as at 1 April 2020 applying a 20% buffer as required through the HDT and for completeness a 5% buffer position is also included. - 5.36 For comparison the five year housing land supply position against both the target of 246 dwpa as set in the DWLP and one based on the government standard methodology for assessing local housing need which requires delivery of 885 dwellings (capped) also applying a 5% buffer, can be found in the latest Annual Monitoring Report 2020 (published December 2020).